deckhouse/deckhouse/modules/110-istio/docs/ISTIO-CR.md

   * Sticky Sessions;
   * Circuit Breaker;
 * Define alternative endpoint groups for traffic processing (suitable for Canary Deployments).
 Also, you can configure balancing strategies for each group;
-* Configuring tls for outgoing requests.
+* Configuring TLS for outgoing requests.

 ### VirtualService